sachit-sharma/Statistical-Inference-Project/README.md

 # Statistical-Inference-Project
 This project aimed to to investigate whether there was a statistically significant difference in salary between professionals working remotely  and those working in a traditional office setting.
 It utilises hypothesis testing and theory based statistical methods.
+This was a group project, conducted for Statistical Inference for Data Science (STAT201) at UBC in Fall 2024 in collaboration with Anton Chen (chenanton), Andrew Ong (Andrew-Andrew0302), Aayush Sharma (aayus-h).